 Please read this article to learn about a situation in which you left a shift early out of your personal choice.

-We want Snag workers to have a positive work experience at all our partner businesses.
+We want Snag Workers to have a positive work experience at all of the businesses.
 Please submit honest feedback.
 We’ll be reading and keeping tabs!
-Shift managers will not see feedback you provide directly, and we’ll never attribute feedback shared with partner businesses to any specific Snag workers.
+Shift managers will not see feedback you provide directly, and we’ll never attribute feedback shared with businesses to any specific Snag Workers.

-When your shift is over you must clock out and confirm your hours, then a manager will also confirm your hours.
-Delaying this step could delay your payment.
-Once a manager confirms your hours, your pay will be added to your total pay for that pay cycle.
+When your shift is over, clock out and confirm your hours.
+Waiting to do this step later could delay your payment for the shift.
+Once a manager confirms your hours, your pay will be added to your total for that pay cycle.

 If payday falls on a bank holiday, workers may experience a delay in payment.

 If you get three strikes, your Snag Work account will be placed on a time-out until the issue is resolved.
 A time-out means you will be unable to use Snag Work to pick up new shifts.
-We also reserve the right to unassign you from any upcoming shifts you have claimed.
-Unassigning you from the shifts you have coming up in the next 72 hours (3 days), will be our standard process for someone who has accrued three strikes.
+We will also reserve the right to remove you from any upcoming shifts you have coming up in the next 72 hours (3 days).

-The Snag team is willing to listen and take into account the circumstances surrounding any incident that resulted in strikes.
-Please be proactive in communicating any explanations or relevant documentation to the Snag team as soon as possible to remain active in our network.
+We’re willing to listen and take into account the circumstances surrounding any incident that resulted in strikes.
+Please be proactive in communicating any explanations or relevant documentation to the Snag Work team as soon as possible to remain active in our network.

 Examples of relevant documentation include: